dlozanob/My-Notes/Señales y Sistemas II.md

 - Tres características o atributos personales asociados a habilidades blandas que favorezcan el trabajo en equipo

 1. Handling pressure
+In the worst scenario, deadlines could suppose an issue, even though, i compromise myself since the first day to make sure a flawless work is done

 2. Attention to details
 Every situation demands attention to spot every variable affecting the main objective

 3. Open to listen to others ideas
+Any opinion or suggestion is welcome in order to have a comfortable environment